 By November 4, 1945 the Link Splice had reached port in Kahului, the port f or the

 Hawaiian island of Maui.
-As the Chief Mate Theodore Heidt was standing the 4 pm to
+As the Chief Mate Theodor Heidt was standing the 4 pm to

 8pm watch on deck, supervising cargo handling and the ship’s lines.
 At approximately